twbs/bootstrap/docs/migration.md

 group: migration
 ---

-Bootstrap 4 is a major rewrite of almost the entire project.
-The most notable changes are summarized immediately below, followed by more specific class and behavioral changes to relevant components.
+Bootstrap 4 is a major rewrite of the entire project.
+The most notable changes are summarized below, followed by more specific changes to relevant components.

 {% callout info %}
 **Heads up!** This will be in flux as work on the v4 alphas progresses.
 Until then consider it incomplete, and we'd love pull requests to help keep it up to date.